Code-Institute-Submissions/ArcticSchool/README.md

 From the first time when I've started using [jQuery](https://jquery.com), I just fell in love with this JavaScript library designed to simplify tree traversal and manipulation.
 By using it I've created lots of different mouse events, CSS animation, and other very nice-looking features.
 Because of jQuery, I believe user interaction with the page is on the next level.
 This is making my project more attractive for users and make their experience better.

 I have used [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) to build quickly designed and customized responsive applications with a mobile-first approach.
-Bootstrap is providing sass variables and mixins, responsive grid system which helped me create nice pages layout and structure.
+Bootstrap is providing sass variables and mixins, responsive grid system which helped me create a nice page layout and structure.
 I've used components to create navbar, cards, forms, etc.

 ### Wireframes